cquinlan/ShudderPT/README.md

 Pause transcoding without ending stream.
 Set a seek time for a file.
-TODO: Live burn-in for subtitles
-TODO: Feedback of stream performance.
+Live burn-in for subtitles (.srt with identical filename in dir) Feedback of frame transcoding performance.

 Proof of concept for Shutter.